AI in DevOps: Replacing Manual Server Management (2026)

 2. You learn as you go.
 Seeing the generated commands teaches you what each one does, building knowledge instead of creating dependency.

 3. You catch mistakes before they happen.
-If the AI suggests something unexpected, you can modify or reject it.
+If the assistant suggests something unexpected, you can modify or reject it.

 Real Use Cases of AI in Server Management